 21st Century Community Learning Center

-The 21st Century Community Learning Center (CCLC) is a comprehensive afterschool program, which supports students' academic, behavioral, emotional and social growth in an atmosphere of mutual respect and encouragement.
-The program serves students in 4th through 8th grades at Lafayette Elementary School and Smalley Middle School in Bound Brook and operates 11 months out of the year.
-The program provides students with:
+The 21st Century Community Learning Center (CCLC) is a comprehensive afterschool program, which supports students’ academic, behavioral, emotional and social growth in an atmosphere of mutual respect and encouragement.
+The program serves students in 3rd through 6th grades at Smalley school in Bound Brook (firstname.lastname@example.org), Roosevelt school in Manville (email@example.com), as well as a virtual site for both the Manville and Bound Brook school districts.
+A summer program is also provided.

 - character education,

-- cultural and artistic opportunities (such as art, computer technology, environmental science, home economics, musical drama, and videography),
+- cultural and artistic opportunities (such as art, computer technology, science, home economics, and music),

 - educational field trips (such as museums, science centers, performing arts centers, and local historical sites),